NoamZeise/nze-game-sdl/README.md

 # A framework for making games with rust

-This framework is made out of three crates in the include directory:
+This framework is made out of three parts:

 * sdl_helper - for hiding the implementation details of sdl2 in rust, and some helper functions for game development
-* tiled - for loading Tiled maps
+* tiled - (in lib dir) for loading Tiled maps
-* geometry - for rectangle and vector maths
+* geometry - (in lib dir) for rectangle and vector maths

 See the example folder (run with ```cargo run --example (name-of-example.rs)```.